monirz/idiomatic-go/README.md

 SQL package is pretty much all you need for doing SQL stuff, I use
 * [sqlx](https://github.com/jmoiron/sqlx) package sometimes.

 It's just wrapper of SQL package, it has all the feature that `SQL` package has.
-By using it you can avoid manually scannings all the values from SQL to your data types.  \
+By using it you can avoid manually scannings all the values from SQL to your data types.

 ## Interface

-If you are confused about interface when to use it, you probably shouldn't use interface.
+If you are confused about interfaces and when to use them, you probably shouldn't use interface.
 You will know it when you need to use interfaces.

 A good article by **William Kennedy** called
 * [Avoid Interface Pollution](https://www.ardanlabs.com/blog/2016/10/avoid-interface-pollution.html)